-- 1. Under specific circumstances in which there is suspicion of injury to the sacral roots of the spinal cord, separate study of the anal sphincter is required since this is the only muscle accessible to needle EMG examination which receives its innervation through these roots.
-This testing may also be performed to assess the innervation and anatomic integrity of the sphincters. - 2.
-In investigations of the function of the sacral roots, needle EMG study of the anal sphincter can be combined with electrically-elicited measurement of the bulbocavernosus reflex latency (CPT code 51792). - 3.
-The physician's report should identify the muscles tested.
+1. Under specific circumstances in which there is suspicion of injury to the sacral roots of the spinal cord, separate study of the anal sphincter is required since this is the only muscle accessible to needle EMG examination which receives its innervation through these roots.
+This testing may also be performed to assess the innervation and anatomic integrity of the sphincters.

+2. In investigations of the function of the sacral roots, needle EMG study of the anal sphincter can be combined with electrically-elicited measurement of the bulbocavernosus reflex latency (CPT code 51792).

+3. The physician's report should identify the muscles tested.
 Characteristics of the examination should be noted as described in the overview of needle EMG above.

-Late Responses: H-Reflex and F-Wave Studies
+Late Responses: H-Reflex and F-Wave Studies Overview

-Overview

-- 1. Late responses are performed to evaluate nerve conduction in portions of the nerve more proximal (near the spine) and, therefore, inaccessible to direct assessment using conventional techniques.
+1. Late responses are performed to evaluate nerve conduction in portions of the nerve more proximal (near the spine) and, therefore, inaccessible to direct assessment using conventional techniques.
 Electrical stimulation is applied on the skin surface near a nerve site in a manner that sends impulses both proximally and distally.
+Characteristics of the response are assessed, including latency.

+2. F-wave and H-reflex studies provide information in the evaluation of radiculopathies, plexopathies, polyneuropathies (especially with multifocal conduction block or in suspected Guillain-Barré syndrome or chronic inflammatory demyelinating polyneuropathy), and proximal mononeuropathies.
+In some cases, they may be the only abnormal study.

+3. The physician's report should identify the nerves evaluated and the F-wave and H-reflex characteristics, including latency.

+CPT Codes 95934 and 95936: H-Reflex Studies

-Characteristics of the response are assessed, including latency. - 2.
-F-wave and H-reflex studies provide information in the evaluation of radiculopathies, plexopathies, polyneuropathies (especially with multifocal conduction block or in suspected Guillain-Barré syndrome or chronic inflammatory demyelinating polyneuropathy), and proximal mononeuropathies.
-In some cases, they may be the only abnormal study. - 3.
-The physician's report should identify the nerves evaluated and the F-wave and H-reflex characteristics, including latency.
-Typically, only two H-reflex studies are performed in a given examination. - 4.
-H-reflex studies usually must be performed bilaterally because symmetry of responses is an important criterion for abnormality.
-When a bilateral H-reflex study is performed, the entire procedure must be repeated, increasing examiner time and effort; there are no economies of scale in multiple H-reflex testing. - 5.
-H-reflex studies usually involve assessment of the gastrocnemius/soleus muscle complex in the calf (.
-Bilateral gastrocnemius/soleus H-reflex abnormalities are often early indications of spinal stenosis, or bilateral S1 radiculopathies. - 6.
-In rare instances, H-reflexes need to be tested in muscles other than the gastrocnemius/soleus muscle, for example, in the upper limbs.
-In conditions such as cervical radiculopathies or brachial plexopathies, an H-reflex study can be performed in the arm (flexor carpi radialis muscle).
+1. CPT codes 95934 and 95936 are defined as unilateral H-reflex study codes and are intended to be reported per study.
+Typically, only two H-reflex studies are performed in a given examination.

+2. H-reflex studies usually must be performed bilaterally because symmetry of responses is an important criterion for abnormality.
+When a bilateral H-reflex study is performed, the entire procedure must be repeated, increasing examiner time and effort; there are no economies of scale in multiple H-reflex testing.
+A bilateral H-reflex study should be reported by appending modifier "-50 Bilateral Procedure," to the CPT code reported.

+3. H-reflex studies usually involve assessment of the gastrocnemius/soleus muscle complex in the calf (CPT code 95934).
+Bilateral gastrocnemius/soleus H-reflex abnormalities are often early indications of spinal stenosis, or bilateral S1 radiculopathies.

+4. In rare instances, H-reflexes need to be tested in muscles other than the gastrocnemius/soleus muscle, for example, in the upper limbs.
+In conditions such as cervical radiculopathies or brachial plexopathies, an Hreflex study can be performed in the arm (flexor carpi radialis muscle).
 Other muscles that may be tested, although rarely, are the intrinsic small muscles of the hand and foot.
+These cases would be coded using CPT code 95936.

-Nerve Conduction Study With F-Wave Study
+CPT Code 95903: Nerve Conduction Study With F-Wave Study

-F-wave studies are billed in combination with the motor nerves that are examined.
+F-wave studies are billed in combination with the motor nerves that are examined (CPT code 95903).
 Although the set-up for an F-wave study is similar to the set-up for a motor NCS, the testing is performed separately from motor NCSs, utilizing different machine settings and separate stimulation to obtain a larger number of responses (at least 10).